Unbabel/frontend-challenge/README.md

 # Frontend Challenge

 Our goal is to understand:
-- how knowledgeable you are
+- How knowledgeable you are
-- how well you structure your app
+- How well you structure your app
-- how well can you visually reproduce a mockup
+- How well can you visually reproduce a mockup

 Some restrictions:
 - Use the Vue javascript framework and its Component system